vifor/recetop-api/readme.md

 **Configuration:**
 * The cache is configured in the `src/main/resources/ehcache.xml` file.
 * To align with the rate limiter's 1-minute refill window, the cache that stores the rate-limiting buckets has an entry expiry of **1 minute**.
 This ensures that stale rate-limiting data is promptly evicted.

+Testability and State Management
+To ensure test reliability, this project addresses the challenge of stateful components like the rate limiter.
+Flaky tests can occur when the outcome of one test is affected by the state left behind by a previous one (e.g., a partially used rate-limit bucket).

+To solve this, the application includes a programmatic reset mechanism available only during testing.

+A special TestingController is activated using the @Profile("test") annotation.
+This controller exposes a POST /testing/reset-rate-limiter endpoint.
+Karate tests that require a clean slate (like ratelimit.feature) call this endpoint in their Background section, guaranteeing an isolated and predictable test run every time.
+This approach avoids using sleep or other brittle workarounds and is a deliberate architectural decision to ensure a fast, robust, and reliable test suite.

 **Current Usage:**
 * **Rate Limiting:** The primary consumer of the cache is the **Bucket4j** feature.
 It uses the configured `jcache` to store the token buckets for each user, keeping track of their request counts over time to enforce the defined limits.